dotnwat/gassyfs/README.md

 variety of high-performance network interconnects, as well as supporting slower network access methods such as UDP that are useful for development.
-The Gassy file system is intended to be used in a manner analagous to [tmpfs](http://en.wikipedia.org/wiki/Tmpfs), when the amount of RAM needed exceeds that of a single node.
+The Gassy file system is intended to be used in a manner analagous to [tmpfs](http://en.wikipedia.org/wiki/Tmpfs), but when the amount of RAM needed exceeds that of a single node.

 # Testing